vpelletier/pprofile/README.rst

 Generating callgrind_-format output in a file instead of stdout::

-  $ pprofile --format callgrind --out treads.log demo/threads.py
+  $ pprofile --format callgrind --out callgrind.out.threads demo/threads.py

 Can be opened, for example, with kcachegrind_.